What you need to know about the Brexit amendments tabled by MPs

-And thanks to a successful challenge by former attorney general Dominic Grieve, MPs are able to table amendments to Mrs May’s motion setting out a wide range of alternative approaches.
+And thanks to a successful challenge by former attorney general Dominic Grieve, MPs can table amendments to Mrs May’s motion – setting out a wide range of alternative approaches.

-These are the amendments tabled by Wednesday evening:
+These are the amendments tabled by Friday morning:

 Backed by Jeremy Corbyn and his senior lieutenants, this would require time to be provided for Parliament to vote on options to prevent a no-deal Brexit, including Labour’s preferred outcome – a permanent customs union, a strong single market relationship and alignment with the EU on rights and standards – and a second referendum.

 The Liberal Democrats have tacked their own amendments on to the Labour proposal, one dumping Mr Corbyn’s customs union as an option and the other requiring Remain to be on the ballot paper in any referendum.
 Three amendments have also been tacked on by Labour Remainers, each ditching Mr Corbyn’s plan and requiring Parliament to legislate for a public vote.

 Tabled by Labour backbencher Stella Creasy and signed by a total of 37 Labour, Lib Dem and Green MPs, this would extend the two-year Article 50 negotiation process to allow the creation of a 250-member Citizens’ Assembly to debate Brexit and make recommendations.

 Tabled by Commons Brexit Committee chairman Hilary Benn, this would require a series of votes in Parliament on different options for Brexit, to test support among MPs.